 Tulsa, Oklahoma, 74107

 United States Hiring Supervisor: Hiring Range:

-(Contingent upon available funding): 0.00 - 0.00, Commensurate Work Schedule: Typically 8 hours/day, 5 days/week Faculty Appt Period: Job Summary: Position Summary:
+(Contingent upon available funding): 0.00 - 0.00, Commensurate with education and experience Work Schedule: Typically 8 hours/day, 5 days/week Faculty Appt Period: Job Summary: Position Summary:

 The Assistant Director of Human Research Protection Program (HRPP) assumes a critical role in the research enterprise.
 The primary responsibility is to ensure that all human subject research conducted under its auspices is carried out in such a manner that the rights and welfare of participants in research studies are protected and that the institution complies with state, local, and federal regulations.
 Specific responsibilities will include reporting to and working with the Director of Regulatory Compliance & Research Facilities overseeing the daily operations of the HRPP office and serve as a liaison between IRBs and the research teams.
 Provide administrative and regulatory support to the Office of Research and Sponsored Programs in the Human Research Protection arm, ensuring efficient and high quality performance.

 Some travel is required, including travel for training, professional development, and meetings.